*All reviews contain spoilers*

 The parrot is also an interesting character.
 As well as getting the most dialogue in the whole short (it says in a muffled voice “Hope you don’t feel hurt, big boy!
 Ha ha ha!” twice and also calls for help when it’s knocked out of the window), it also suffers the worst fate of all the animals, as it’s implied that it drowns!
 Mickey’s obvious delight at this was partly what prompted Walt to vow never to have him wilfully hurt another animal again (he kept his word – Mickey only ever hurts other characters when they’ve done something to deserve it).

-I would have never considered the parrot as a girl, but this bit of trivia does provide an interesting spin on the character!
+I would have never considered the parrot to be a girl, but this bit of trivia does provide an interesting spin on the character!

 There are, of course, a few minor blips here and there, but it is a testament to the dedication of the staff at the studio that these are so rare and unnoticeable.
 The most frequently mentioned is the “disappearing” tag which the cow wears around its neck – by the way, the “F.O.B” on it stands for “Free On Board,” an old shipping term denoting that the shipping charges for the freight have been paid in full.
 I didn’t know that until I started researching for this review – hooray for trivia!